ppy/osu-wiki/wiki/Client/Beatmap_editor/Song_Setup/en.md

 In osu!, [sliders](/wiki/Gameplay/Hit_object/Slider) and [circles](/wiki/Gameplay/Hit_object/Hit_circle) that are close in time will automatically [stack](/wiki/Beatmapping/Mapping_techniques/Stack) and slightly shift if placed in the same spot.
 This is done to help players better see [overlapping](/wiki/Beatmapping/Mapping_techniques/Overlap) objects.

-The stack leniency value controls the maximum amount of time between objects, after which they won't be stacked.
-It is best left as is to its default value of `7`.
+The stack leniency value controls the maximum amount of time between objects, after which they will not be stacked.
+It is best left at its default value of `7`.

 ### Mode Specific